-Regardless of Medical Necessity, no benefits will be provided for care that is not a Covered Service, even if performed by your PCP, or another In-Network Provider when authorized by us, or as a result of a PCP's Referral.
+Regardless of Medical Necessity, no benefits will be provided for care that is not a Covered Service, even if performed by your PCP, or another In-Network Provider when authorized by us.
 If a service requires Preauthorization before it can be performed, Your In-Network Provider is responsible for receiving the Preauthorization.